snowplow/snowplowanalytics.com/_posts/2018-05-10-snowplow-r106-acropolis-released-with-pii-enrichment-upgrade/index.md

     spark_enrich: 1.14.0 # WAS 1.13.0
 {% endhighlight %}

-or directly making use of the new Spark Enrich available at:

-`s3://snowplow-hosted-assets/3-enrich/spark-enrich/snowplow-spark-enrich-1.14.0.jar`
+Now review the [Full example for the new PII Enrichment configuration](#pii-config) below.

+<h3>Real-time pipeline upgrade instructions</h3>

 The latest version of Stream Enrich is available from our Bintray *UPDATE URL AFTER RELEASE* [here][stream-enrich-bintray].

- You will need to configure `emit` in the pii enrichment configuration, but you will also need to configure the `pii` field in the `stream-enrich` configurations.
-The two configuration fragments follow, however see [upgrading][#upgrading] for a complete example.
+There are a few steps to using the new capabilities:

+1. Create your Kinesis stream or equivalent for the PII Transformation events stream
+2. Update your PII Enrichment configuration (using [version 2-0-0][pii-config-2-schema])
+3. Update your Stream Enrich app configuration

+<h4>Create your Kinesis stream or equivalent</h4>

+Make sure to create a dedicated Kinesis stream, Apache Kafka topic or equivalent to hold the PII Transformation events - otherwise Stream Enrich will fail.

+Do not attempt to re-use your enriched event stream, as then you will be co-mingling sensitive PII data with safely pseudonymized enriched events.

+<h4>Update your PII Enrichment configuration</h4>

-In the PII enrichment configuration [version 2-0-0][pii-config-2-schema] you will need to setup:
+In the PII Enrichment configuration [version 2-0-0][pii-config-2-schema] you will need to add:

 {% highlight json %}
 ...